obierlaire/flask/docs/config.rst

     ``JSON_AS_ASCII``, ``JSON_SORT_KEYS``, ``JSONIFY_MIMETYPE``, and
     ``JSONIFY_PRETTYPRINT_REGULAR`` were removed.
 The default ``app.json`` provider has equivalent attributes instead.

+.. versionadded:: 3.1
+    ``JSON_ENSURE_ASCII`` and ``JSON_SORT_KEYS`` were reintroduced to configure the default JSON serialization behavior.
+The JSON provider will use these settings when serializing JSON data.

 .. versionchanged:: 2.3
     ``ENV`` was removed.